An animal's breeding value is

 advised to use the selection index that most closely aligns to their production

 system.
-All four selection indexes are focussed on maintaining and improving
+Both selection indexes are focussed on maintaining and improving eating

 applied for increasing marble score up to a marble score of 3.
 Pressure is also applied to early life growth